goabstract/Awesome-Design-Tools/README.md

 * [Sim Daltonism](https://michelf.ca/projects/sim-daltonism/) — a color blindness simulator for macOS and iOS that lets you visualize colors as they are perceived with various types of color blindness. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg) [![open-source.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/open-source.svg)](https://www.github.com/michelf/sim-daltonism/)
 * [tota11y](http://khan.github.io/tota11y/) — an accessibility visualization toolkit.
 Interesting fact: inside the tool name you can see "a11y".
 It's an abbreviation of accessibility as "a" followed by 11 more letters, followed by "y". ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)
 * [WAVE](https://wave.webaim.org/) — allows you to evaluate web content for accessibility issues directly within Chrome and Firefox.
 It's a web accessibility checker. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)

+Accessibility checking feature is also available in VisBug from Visual Debugging Tools categoty.

 ### Animation Tools